-NIP-45 defines how clients ask relays to count events matching a filter without transferring the events themselves.
-Clients send a COUNT message with the same filter syntax as REQ, and relays respond with a count.
+NIP-45 defines how clients ask relays to count events matching a filter without transferring the matching events themselves.
+It reuses NIP-01 filter syntax, so a client can often turn an existing REQ into a COUNT request with the same filters.

 How It Works